peterboncz/bloomfilter-bsd/simd/vec_readme.md

   the type of the gathered elements.
 Especially, if 32-bit elements are gathered from 64-bit addresses, the function is considered as *type-narrowing*.

+# Known Issues
+- gather/scatter from absolute addresses works works only for 64-bit types.
+  It is not possible to gather values of other types, such as i32 etc.